ahmadmehri/TRaiC-Tunnel-Rapid-ai-Classification-/README.md

 - **3D Digital Twin Creation**: Point cloud generation and 3D tunnel model reconstruction
 - **Trace Network Analysis**: Joint set identification, spacing analysis, and statistical evaluation
-- **AI-Assisted Face Annotation**: Intelligent geological feature identification and description
+- **AI-Assisted Face Annotation**: Intelligent geological feature identification and description **Note:** you need your own OpenAI API Key to enable you to use the embedded ChatGPT
 - **RMR Scoring System**: Automated Rock Mass Rating calculation based on joint characteristics
-- **AI Consulting Reports**: RAG-LLM powered geological assessment reports with multi-modal analysis and Word document export
+- **AI Consulting Reports**: RAG-LLM powered geological assessment reports with multi-modal analysis and Word document export **Important Note:** you need your own OpenAI API Key to enable you to use the embedded RAG-ChatGPT

 ## 🔧 Technical Capabilities